Installing the Arduino IDE on a Raspberry Pi 3

 To choose the type of Arduino board go to Tools > Board > and select the appropriate one.
 To select the port the Arduino is connected to, look under Serial Port under the Tools menu.

-Example sketches can be chosen from Examples under the File menu.
+Example sketches are available from the Examples folder under the File menu.
 To test if everything is working choose Examples > 01.Basics > Blink.
 After pressing the Upload button (->) the Arduino’s onboard LED should start to blink on and off at one-second intervals.

 The sketches directory